scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

    ``preprocessor``, which will go fetch and form the tuples.
 This allows to give more general indicators than just indices from an array (for instance paths in the filesystem, name of records in a database etc...)
-See section :ref:`preprocessor` for more details on how to use the preprocessor.
+See section :ref:`preprocessor_section` for more details on how to use the preprocessor.

 Scikit-learn compatibility